TahaZoabi/TahaZoabi/README.md

 ## Education

-- Bachelor of Software Engineering (Expected Graduation: 2026)
+-  Software Practical Engineering at Technion Israel Institute of Technology (Expected Graduation: 2026).

 ## Get in Touch